AKASHAorg/easy-web-crypto/README.md

 // 6ca13d52ca70c883e0f0bb101e425a89e8624de51db2d2392593af6a84118090
 ```

-### genId:
+### genId

-Generate a random hexadecimal ID based on the provided length.
+Generate a random secure hexadecimal ID based on the provided length.
 Defaults to a length of 16.

 ```js
 const randomId = WebCrypto.genId(32)